International Federation for Animal Health-Europe

 LEICA M (Typ 240)

 International Federation for Animal Health-Europe World Rabies Day 2016 event

-GARC Executive Director, Professor Louis Nel and guests attend the IFAH World Rabies Day 2016 event in Brussels, Belgium
+Guests and their pets attend the IFAH World Rabies Day 2016 event in Brussels, Belgium

 World Rabies Day: Disease knows no borders